-The digital world has been a part of my life for as long as I’ve been a mom.
-Nine and a half years.
+The digital world has been a part of my life for as long as I’ve been a mom - ten years now.
 And over the years, I’ve had to grapple with why I use social media in particular.
 For me, it’s all about the WHY in why I’m showing up in the digital world.
 Over the years, I’ve had to create boundaries with the digital world.
 It used to suck me in often.
 So my relationship with the digital world is often under reassessment to make sure the time I spend here is with intention.
 It’ll look different for everyone, of course.
-For me currently, I come to the digital world for inspiration, support, community.
+For me currently, I come to the digital world for inspiration, support, and community.
 It’s not meant to replace my “real life”, but to add to it.
 To be a part of my life, but not to become my life.
 When I remind myself of these things, it helps me to stick to these things.
 Without the guilt or time sucking (as often).

-Here are a couple practical tips in setting digital boundaries:
+Here are a couple practical tips in setting healthy digital boundaries:

 1. Turn off your notifications from popping up automatically.

 2. Set limits for checking notifications and other messages.
 Such as: morning, evening, or just timing yourself and not checking them as they pop up.

 You can read more great ideas on healthy digital boundaries on this blog too.